jniemann66/code-task/flight-search/README.md

 For details on the results of testing across various browsers, please refer to the pdf document [Browser-Notes-Observations.pdf](./Browser-Notes-Observations.pdf "Browser-Notes-Observations.pdf") included in this package.

+##configuring the back-end server address

+There is a variable at the top of the flight-search.js file which has the address of the back-end server:

+	var serverAddress = 'http://localhost:3000'; // local dev server

+Please ensure that this points to the node server back-end.

 ##Serving flight-search
 for development purposes, flight search can be launched directly from the local computer's filesystem by opening **index.html** in the browser.
 However, this is not recommended.
 Testing should be done from an actual http server.